Earl Grey Tea Caffeine: Is It Safe During Pregnancy?

 Traditional Earl Grey tea contains caffeine, the exceptions being herbal Earl Grey tea or its decaffeinated variants.

-The caffeine content in Earl Grey tea varies depending upon the producer.
+The caffeine content in Earl Grey tea varies depending on the producer.
 But, in general, it is almost similar to the amount of caffeine in other black teas.

 A regular cup of Earl Grey tea contains approximately 55-65 mg of caffeine (2).
 Decaffeinated Earl Grey tea contains lesser caffeine.